nanoPump/syringePump/README.md

 # Syringe Pump
-This repository contains software to control an open-source syringe pump
+This repository contains the design files and software for an open-source syringe pump

 ## DIY Bill of Materials